hgnzmarques/IntegradoraII/README.md

 ###### A fictional software company

 #### About us & the Problem
 - We are a group of PUCRS students and we were challenged to create a fictitious software company to solve a problem of a real company.
-We are a group of 6 students:
+We are a group of 5 students:
   - Augusto Sopelsa Klaic (@AugustoKlaic)
   - Diovane Monteiro
   - Nei Cardoso
   - Henrique Marques
   - Nicolas Curco
-  - Cassiano

 - We came up with the company **CATTLE+**, we are focus to solve the problem that Vakinha bring to us, that is basically take the information they already have and filter and trsnform that in a more valueable information.

 #### Our solution